bubble2k16/snes9x_3ds/readme.md

 The .3DSX version currently uses the full clock speed of the New 3DS, enabling all your SuperFX, SA-1 games to run faster.

-### After closing the lid and re-opening it, the sound synchronization during game emulation goes off!
+### After closing the lid and re-opening it, the sound synchronization during game emulation is off!

 Yes, this is a known issue.
 You can try to tap the bottom to bring up the menu, and then resume your game.
 The sound should become synchronized again.